joaohenggeler/twitch-chat-highlights/README.md

 	* Running a bot with `chat_transcript_bot.py` that saves any public chat messages posted during a live stream to the database. **Again, be sure to get a streamer's permission before running this bot on their channel.**

 4. Adjust the configurations `channel_name`, `begin_date` and `num_days` depending on your use case.
-Then, run `get_chat_highlights.py` to generate the highlight summary text file and, optionally, images that show chat's reactions during the live stream.
+Then, run `get_chat_highlights.py` to generate the highlight summary text file and, optionally, images that plot chat's reactions during the live stream.